 Just like with any field, marketing jargon can be confusing, intimidating and complicated.
-A financial advisor may be ready to upgrade his or her marketing plan, but then gets turned off when the terminology being used doesn’t make sense.
+A financial advisor may be ready to upgrade his or her marketing plan, or website, but then gets turned off when the terminology being used doesn’t make sense.

 In an ongoing effort to educate financial advisors about the importance of a strong Digital Marketing plan, we are breaking down some of the most common terms that clients ask about.